microdotblog/indie-microblogging/Part 1/Interview with Leah Culver.md

 Leah Culver was the co-founder of Pownce along with Kevin Rose and Daniel Burka.
 She talked to me about those early days in an interview in late 2019, with the new perspective of everything that has happened to the web over a decade after releasing Pownce.

 This is an edited version of the full interview.
-In the few years since this interview took place, Leah has sold her podcast company Breaker to Twitter and joined Twitter’s Spaces team, working on live audio conversations.
+In the few years since this interview took place, Leah had sold her podcast company Breaker to Twitter and joined Twitter’s Spaces team, working on live audio conversations, before leaving the company during one of the Elon Musk-initiated layoffs.

 **Manton:** I know it's been a while since Pownce.
 2007?
 You kind of started the project on your own, or how did it get started and how did you bring other people in?